 Post-treatment: As part of our of medical follow-up service, we collect patients email addresses and telephone numbers to follow up with the patient regarding their treatment to ensure that the long-term result is the best that it can be.
 As with the pre-treatment email communication, you’re free to opt-in / opt-out at any time through the GDPR compliant settings we have built together with our email provider, MailChimp. (there’s a little link at the bottom of every email we send to you).

 Your Personal and Medical Information

-Your data, including your x-rays are stored on our own servers in-house with full disk encryption and 24hr monitoring.
+Your data, including your x-rays, are stored on our own servers in-house with full disk encryption and 24hr monitoring.

 Our Promises to You and Our Legal Obligations

 This part describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by EU and Slovak local law.
-It also describes your rights to access and control your protected health information.
+It also describes your rights to access and control of your protected health information.
 Protected health information is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.